kneshio/kneshio/README.md

 ## Hi, I'm Alex!

 I am an upcoming Masters student at UC San Diego attending their Data Science Program.
 I received my Bachelors of Science for Data Science at Purdue University.
-My interests lie in Generative AI and image processing.
+My interests lie in Generative AI.

 Below are some of my notable projects that I have worked on: